 - Join in group activities that help support your therapy

 - Participate in daily care activities such as dressing and grooming

 - Eat your meals with our other patients in the dining room

 Rehabilitation is a team effort.
 So while you’re working on restoring function and building independence, your family will learn how to support you and take an active role in your ongoing recovery.

 Our 16-bed state-of-the-art center is located on the sixth floor of Lehigh Valley Hospital–Hazleton.
 Because our goal is increasing your independence, we want you to feel at home.
 The comfort starts with your room and extends to the bright and spacious therapy gym.
 Fully-functional kitchen, laundry and living areas allow your therapists to work with you in real-life settings so you can get back to doing things for yourself.
+Take a look inside:

 Your rehabilitation program will focus on both your physical needs and emotional well-being.
 It takes a team of specialists with many different skills and backgrounds to provide that kind of well-rounded care.
 Our care team includes:

 - Rehabilitation nurses

 - Internists (internal medicine physicians)